 Likewise, AIT, a sister concern of CG Automobiles and sole authorized dealer of TVS two-wheelers in Nepal, has seen a severe decline in sales.
 According to Dhiraj Luitel, sales manager at AIT, sales have dived by 18 percent.
 The price of two-wheelers has surged by Rs 16,000 to Rs 25,000 per unit, putting them beyond the reach of middle-income people.
 In addition, the market usually slows down in the winter, which has affected the sales volume, said Luitel.
 Sales of TVS two-wheelers have dropped from 800 units per month to 600 units, he added.

-This years budget has increased the excise duty on two-wheelers by 10 percent.
+Now a days budget has increased the excise duty on two-wheelers by 10 percent.
 The government has also hiked the renewal charge for bikes up to 125 cc to Rs 2,000, up from Rs 1,880.
 For machines up to 250 cc, the fee has been fixed at Rs 3,500.
 The registration charge for bikes with a 250 cc engine and greater has been hiked to Rs 5,000, up from Rs 3,000.

 Dealers are planning to announce schemes and promotional events in a bid to boost sales.
 AIT has already announced its winter scheme.
 There has been a marginal growth in sales after we launched the scheme in mid-January, said Luitel.
 Under this plan, customers get a free 10 mega pixel Canon digital camera on the purchase of any TVS two-wheeler.
 In addition, two customers are being given away a Canon camcorder each through a luck draw held weekly.
 The digital camera costs Rs 12,000 and the camcorder costs Rs 40,000.